racenis/tram-sdk/README.md

 	- Make them not be distorted horizontally in the shader

 #### For very later versions
-- Occlusion/frustrum culling
+- Occlusion culling
 - Add rotations to sprites
-- Switch out all of the std::cout's to Log's
 - Add some more asserts to the GUI system.
 - Rewrite path following for the PhysicsComponent
 - Implement navigation
 - Add more rendering stuff
 	- Single drawlistthingy can be in multiple layers
-	- Layers have different cameras
 	- Add shear test
 - Make the engine work without any files
 	- That means that it will run just fine without any files on the disk
 - Fix animation scaling translation
 	- There's something weird going on if you both scale and translate in an animation
 - Make Raycast that returns multiple points
+- Make the engine embeddable into Pascal programs

 ### New features that would be nice to have, but are not very important
 - Input recording and playback